jofhatkea/tutors-spring2018/README.md

 You do remember JSON, right?

 ## git
-We're using a plugin for brackets called `Brackets Git`
+We're using a plugin for brackets called `Brackets Git`, but the goal is to switch to the terminal (my goal)

 ## WP REST API
-This one is a bit bigger, and I'm not sure where it'll land.
-But we have quite a few weeks to figure this out, so google a bit, and then, let's tackle it as we approach it :-)
+WordPress theming is gone, now we're using the WP REST API to fetch data.

+It's a big, and somewhat complex topic, you can take a look at [https://kea-alt-del.dk/courses/t7/2-wp-rest-api.php](these slides) to get up and running.
+We could also hold a "tutors-only-masterclass"?

 # JavaScript
 ## fetch